NickoMenty/rentdar-docs/docs/intro.md

 ## Our Solution

-<InTag color="#ed8e2f">RentDar</InTag> was created to address these challenges head-on by integrating blockchain technology into the rental process.
+RentDar was created to address these challenges head-on by integrating blockchain technology into the rental process.
 By doing so, we aim to streamline the entire experience, ensuring that renting an apartment in Dubai is not only safe and secure but also efficient and hassle-free.

 ### Blockchain-Backed Rental Documents